-In China, telecommunications services are classified into basic telecommunications services (services to provide public network infrastructures, public data transmission, and basic audio communication services) and value-added telecommunications services (services to provide telecommunication and information services by using public network infrastructures) in accordance with the Regulations on Telecommunications (promulgated in September 2000 and amended in August 2014 and February 2016).
+In China, telecommunications services are classified into basic telecommunications services (services to provide public network infrastructures, public data transmission, and basic audio communication services) and value-added telecommunications services (services to provide telecommunication and information services by using public network infrastructures) in accordance with the Regulations on Telecommunications (promulgated in September 2000 and amended in July 2014 and February 2016).
 A telecommunications business license is required to provide a telecommunication service.

-Regarding the entry of foreign investment companies in the telecommunications service market, the Catalogue on Telecommunications Services Classification (promulgated in December 2001 and amended in September 2008 and February 2016) and the Management Measures for Telecommunications Business Licenses (promulgated in March 2009), which were established based on the Regulations on Telecommunications, provide conditions for such entry.
+Regarding the entry of foreign investment companies in the telecommunications service market, the Catalogue on Telecommunications Services Classification (promulgated in December 2001 and amended in September 2008, February 2016, and March 2022) and the Management Measures for Telecommunications Business Licenses (enforced in September 2017), which were established based on the Regulations on Telecommunications, provide conditions for such entry.

 China has been gradually easing restrictions including business scope, investment ratio, region of operations, and minimum capital requirement.
-Currently, the limitation on service provision areas has been eliminated, foreign capital ownership for telecommunications services and value-added telecommunications services (excluding electronic commerce, domestic multiple communication, data storage/transfer, and call centers) is limited to 49% or less and 50% or less, respectively.
-The specific details of basic and telecommunications services value-added telecommunications services are shown in the "Catalog of Telecommunications Services Classifications" amended in December 2015.
+Currently, the limitation on service provision areas has been eliminated, but foreign capital ownership for basic telecommunications services and value-added telecommunications services (excluding electronic commerce, domestic multiple communication, data storage/transfer, and call centers) is limited to 49% or less and 50% or less, respectively.
+The specific details of basic telecommunications services and value-added telecommunications services are shown in the "Catalog of Telecommunications Services Classifications" amended December 2015.
 However, the scope of services actually provided by foreign companies is limited.
 Although some of the limitations on the foreign investment ratio have been removed, foreign investment is still restricted for value-added telecommunication service, such as data center and cloud services, etc. for which there is a strong demand from Japanese companies operating in China.

 In May 2010, the State Council promulgated the "Several Opinions of the State Council on the Encouragement and Guidance of Sound Development of Private Investment", which allows private capital to enter the basic telecommunication operation market in the form of capital participation.
 Furthermore, the National Conference on Industry and Information Technology 2013, which was held in December 2012, advocated private participation in trials for the resale business and access network business of mobile communications.
-Specifically, mobile communication resales have been carried out on trial in accordance with the Notice of Pilot Program for Mobile Communications Resale Business given by the Ministry of Industry and Information Technology in May 2013.
-However, regarding necessary conditions for application for the Pilot Program, it is provided that, in the case of a company listed in foreign countries, the percentage of equity acquired by foreign capital shall be not more than 10% and that its largest stockholder shall be a Chinese investor.

-As of February 2022, the Telecommunications Law, which constitutes a fundamental law for telecommunications business in accordance with China's commitments upon its entry into the WTO, has not been promulgated or enforced yet.
+The Telecommunications Law, which constitutes a fundamental law for telecommunications business in accordance with China's commitments upon its entry into the WTO, has not been enacted for a long time.
+In the Legislative Plan of the State Council for 2022, it is stated that the draft Telecommunications Law will be submitted to the Standing Committee of the NPC, but there is no movement toward enactment of the Law.